Self-belief is arguably the most essential ingredient for aspiring achievers to generate results in their lives.

 Roger Banister, who was the first man in history to break the one-minute mile in running was a great example of the power of role models.

 Before he broke the record, it was considered humanly impossible.
 Yet in the year after he broke the record, 35 other people also broke it!

 When you have a small win or a series of small wins, you start to build self-belief.
 So it becomes important to find ways to represent even the smallest things as a win and to treat the rest as learning.

 This is sometimes difficult for aspiring achievers because they are so hard on themselves.
 They don’t see anything short of spectacular as a win.
 But when you begin to count the small wins and recognise “failures” simply as feedback, everything begins to shift.

 Using these 5 pillars of self-belief to build up your own self-belief will help you to access much deeper levels of your potential.

 Being able to tap into your potential without being held back by your self-belief will free you to be bold and courageous with your behaviours and actions.

 And as we all know, it is your consistent behaviours and actions that ultimately determine your success!

-Michael Rodd PEAK Performance Life Coaching, Umhlanga, KZN, South Africa
+Michael Rodd Life Transformation Coach, Umhlanga, KZN, South Africa

 Copyright Michael Rodd 2020 © All Rights Reserved